Skip to Site Navigation Skip to main content

 The Master of Biomedical Innovation (MBI) program is a multidisciplinary, project-oriented graduate program focused on bridging the gap between technology development and its transfer into local, national, and international biomedical markets.

-The MBI is a one-year program with the curriculum divided into three phases guiding learners through the biomedical innovation
+The MBI is a graduate-level program with the curriculum divided into three phases guiding learners through the

 Information Box Group